tlucasu/Mesh-Visualizer/README.md

     git clone https://github.com/tlucasu/Mesh-Visualizer.git
     ```

-2. If you do not have **Unity 2021.3.x**, you can install it via the [Unity Hub](https://unity.com/download) or [Downloads](https://unity3d.com/get-unity/download/archive)
+2. If you do not already have **Unity 2021.3.x**, you can install it via the [Unity Hub](https://unity.com/download) or [Downloads](https://unity3d.com/get-unity/download/archive) page

 3. Open the project in Unity

-4. Proceed to building the asset files
+4. Once Unity has finished initializing the project, proceed to building the asset files

 ### Build Asset Files
-1. In Unity open the **Addressables Asset Group** window found at `Windows > Asset Management > Addressables > Groups`
+1. In Unity, open the **Addressables Asset Group** window using the menu `Window > Asset Management > Addressables > Groups`

 2. In the **Addressables Asset Group** window navigate to `Build > New Build > Default Build Script`

-3. Proceed to building the standalone player
+3. Wait for build to finish then proceed to building the standalone player

 ### Build Standalone Player
 Before building the player, you must build the asset files.
 If you have not done that yet see [Build Asset Files](#build-asset-files)

-1. In Unity open the Build Settings window by `File > Build Settings..`
+1. In Unity open the **Build Settings** window using the menu `File > Build Settings..`

 2. Select `Windows, Mac, Linux` under Platform